-Renewable Energy Production Incentive (REPI) - reauthorizes the REPI program for 10 years, landfill gas projects on equal funding priority as wind, solar, biomass, etc. Comparable to IOU production tax credits in that the payout for generation is over a 10-year period.
+Renewable Energy Production Incentive (REPI) - reauthorizes the REPI program until 10-1-2016, and puts landfill gas projects on equal funding priority as wind, solar, biomass, etc. Comparable to IOU production tax credits in that the payout for generation is over a 10-year period.
 Funding is dependent on annual congressional appropriations.